136 Creative Party Ideas

 11. Tostada bowls

-Put out some avocado slices, pico de gallo, jalapeños, lettuce, guac, salsa, and tons of shredded cheese.
+Put out some avocado slices, pico de gallo, jalapeños, lettuce, guac, salsa, and shredded cheese.

 12. Dessert kabobs